6.4 Input of the applicant into the PBAC consideration

 For Category 3 and Category 4 submissions applicants have one opportunity to provide written input for the PBAC.
 This input is called the pre-PBAC response.

 6.4.1 Pre-subcommittee response

-Responses to evaluations of major submissions are limited to four pages of text, and two pages of graphs and tables.
-Where the evaluation is for an integrated codependent major submission, the applicant is allowed ten pages for text, and four pages of graphs and tables.
+Responses to evaluations of these submissions are limited to four pages of text, and two pages of graphs and tables.
+Where the evaluation is for an integrated codependent submission, the applicant is allowed ten pages for text, and four pages of graphs and tables.
 This response is considered by both the PBAC and MSAC.

 6.4.2 Pre-PBAC response

 In addition to the commentary, each applicant with a Category 1 and/or Category 2 submission under consideration by PBAC will receive an ESC Advice and a DUSC Advice (if applicable), plus any additional technical documents that will be provided to the PBAC.

 For Category 3 and Category 4 submissions, applicants receive a document called an overview.
 This is usually prepared by the department for the PBAC.
 DUSC can also be asked to consider issues in in relation to these submissions and, if this is the case, the DUSC Advice is also given to applicants.